sal55/langs/pclang/readme.md

 ### Problems with Interpreting Static Code

-Apart from performance, there issues with function pointers that cross FFI boundaries (callbacks etc); no support for inline assembly; the 'LIBFFI` problem (synthesise function calls at runtime); and also dealing with command line parameters (since there is now an unexpected parameter: the interpreter name).
+Apart from performance, there are issues with function pointers that cross FFI boundaries (callbacks etc); no support for inline assembly; the 'LIBFFI` problem (synthesise function calls at runtime); and also dealing with command line parameters (since there is now an unexpected parameter: the interpreter name, so that everything is offset).

 I can work with these for own programs or use my own simple solutions; I'm not complaining!
 But it means PCI cannot be a general purpose tool.